logan-markewich/llama_index_starter_pack/README.md

 # llama_index_starter_pack
-This repository provides very basic flask, streamlit, and docker examples for the llama_index (fka gpt_index) package.
+This repository provides very basic flask, streamlit, and docker examples for the llama_index (FKA gpt_index) package.

 If you need to quickly create a POC to impress your boss, start here!